gfredericks/the-halting-project/README.md

 ### Unidirectionality

-Machine `#1867` should not halt because it is show by simulation to not halt within `N` steps, and its transition table shows that it always moves in the same direction when reading a `0`, so it will only keep reading `0`s.
+Machine `#1867` should not halt because it is shown by simulation to not halt within `N` steps, and its transition table shows that it always moves in the same direction when reading a `0`, so it will only keep reading `0`s.